swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-deploy-and-access-the-model-on-kubernetes.md

     export GCP_K8S_CLUSTER_ZONE=<my cluster zone>
     ```

     Create the Kubernetes cluster.
-This can take a few minutes.
 You can also view
     the available types of machine with the `gcloud compute machine-types list`
     command:

+    !!! info

+         This can take several minutes.
+Please be patient.

     ```sh title="Execute the following command(s) in a terminal"
     # Create the Kubernetes cluster